gvarados1/sbox-citizen-legacy/README.md

-# sbox-citizen-legacy
+# Legacy S&box Citizen Clothes & Props
- Legacy S&box Citizen Clothes & Props
+These are the old s&box citizen models.
+They were placeholders from Facepunch's old protype games.